Shubhamr837/Pdf-to-Word-Server/README.md

 Following are the apis for this application .

-The {server url} is {zuul-proxy-url}/{pdftoword} .
+The {server url} is {zuul-proxy-url}/pdftoword.
 The zuul proxy url is the url of the zuul proxy appliation which routes requests to this service .
 It can be obtained after the zuul proxy kubernetes service is run .

-Converting PDF to Images
+Converting PDF to Images.

 http://{server url}/pdf/images